AIRI-Institute/GENA_LM/README.md

 ##### Step 1.
 Download data
-EPDNew https://epd.epfl.ch/EPDnew_select.php database is used to select human promoters (hg38) Three different sequence lengths are used:
+EPDNew https://epd.epfl.ch/EPDnew_select.php database is used to select human promoters (hg38) Four different sequence lengths are used:
 1) Length 300.
 From -249 to 50.
 Results in a file hg38_len_300.fa.txt
 2) Length 2000.
 From -1000 to 999.
 Results in a file hg38_len_2000.fa.txt
 3) Length 8000 (like in BigBird paper).
 From -5000 to  2999.
 Results in a file hg38_len_8000.fa.txt